2021 was one heck of the ride for the world, especially for business owners, as it witnessed tectonic changes in the market.

 AI is much more accurate than any other marketing technology or strategy out there, and it is certainly the future of marketing for sure.

 Agile Methodology In Email Marketing

-The agile methodology in email marketing is getting more and more push amongst the marketers and brands.
+The agile methodology in email marketing is getting more and more push amongst marketers and brands.

-One of the simple reasons behind this is the fact how creating an email requires so much time and effort.
+One of the simple reasons behind this is the fact that creating an email requires so much time and effort.